Stefan George: Making of a poet

 When his schooling was concluded in 1888, it was clear to George and to his family that it would not work for him to follow the usual course into university, business, or the German civil service.
 Instead he began to travel.

 He later told a friend, "Germany was intolerable then; just think of Nietzsche!
 I would have thrown a bomb if they had kept me here; or I would have perished like Nietzsche.
 My father was glad to get rid of me, for he sensed the danger."

 Hoping to improve his grasp of English, George lived in London between May and October 1888.
 Queen Victoria was on the throne and London was still the capital of the global British Empire.
 George later recalled that in England he saw, "an expansive sense of life, borne by great political tasks and goals, an ancient cultural unity which carefully preserved traditions, a firmly moded way of life for all classes of the populace, a decorous politeness among all the people, phenomena which were no longer found in the Germany of those years, or which were just beginning to emerge."

-It is also believed to have been during his time in London that George first encountered the English poetry of the, "honored masters", Dante Gabriel Rossetti, Algernon Charles Swinburne, and Ernest Dowson, whose works George would later translate into German and publish in his homeland.
+It is also believed to have been during his time in London that George first encountered the English poetry the "honored masters" Dante Gabriel Rossetti, Algernon Charles Swinburne, and Ernest Dowson, whose works George would later translate into German and publish in his homeland.

 While briefly returning to Germany and his parental home in Bingen, George expressed a desire to convene a "Congress" of like-minded poets and to publish a collection of their works.